isomerpages/mindef-ndp2022/_about/stories.md

 and stewards for training to take on the role of care ambassadors to help the medical fraternity in caring for patients.
 The Singapore Airlines crew had undergone 20 days of training to acquire the relevant competencies.
-Click [here](https://www.youtube.com/watch?v=hi5S-91bw1s) to know more about the SIA Cabin Crew.</p>
+Click <a href="https://www.youtube.com/watch?v=hi5S-91bw1s">here</a> to know more about the SIA Cabin Crew.</p>
             </td>
         </tr>